lhermann/lukashermann.dev/content/work/print-and-visual-design.md

 >
 > – _Antoine de Saint-Exupéry, Airman's Odyssey_

-The best results an artist achieves not when working for a client but when creating a piece for the sake of the piece itself.
-That's why I included the invation card for my wedding that is immitating an airplane borading pass.
+The best results an artist achieves is not when working for a client but when creating a piece for the sake of the piece itself.
+That’s why I included the invitation card for my wedding that is imitating an airplane boarding pass.

 <div class="flex items-stretch justify-around flex-wrap md:flex-no-wrap my-6">
   <figure class="w-full md:w-auto">